 One major adaptation I did was using 8-in cake pans.
 The original recipe calls for 9-in and about 5 minutes less cooking time.
 If you plan on using 9-in plans please do consult the original recipe.
 The first time I made it I used 8-in cake pans with no time adaptation and was not as successful.

 I used my famous Crusting Buttercream recipe to frost this cake.
+(You can see a video of me decorating a cake with this design here)

 I have made this cake more times than I can count!
 It works every time and tastes bright and fresh.